Skip to main content

 Ukraine

 12.7 million people are estimated to need humanitarian assistance in 2025 because of the impacts of war, mainly on protection, WASH, health, shelter and NFIs, and livelihoods.
+Attacks on civilian infrastructure, including energy infrastructure, continue to drive humanitarian needs and access constraints.
 The humanitarian conditions along the front line are the most severe, but also along the border with Russia across Kharkivska and Sumska oblasts.
 Humanitarian access to occupied areas in the southeastern oblasts of Ukraine and the highest-risk areas closest to the front line remains highly constrained.
-Donetska oblast remained at the centre of the most intense Russian ground offensives in early 2025.
+Donetska oblast remains at the centre of the most intense Russian ground offensives in 2025.

 12.7 million people are estimated to need humanitarian assistance in 2025 because of the impacts of war, mainly on protection, WASH, health, shelter and NFIs, and livelihoods.
+Attacks on civilian infrastructure, including energy infrastructure, continue to drive humanitarian needs and access constraints.
 The humanitarian conditions along the front line are the most severe, but also along the border with Russia across Kharkivska and Sumska oblasts.
 Humanitarian access to occupied areas in the southeastern oblasts of Ukraine and the highest-risk areas closest to the front line remains highly constrained.
-Donetska oblast remained at the centre of the most intense Russian ground offensives in early 2025.
+Donetska oblast remains at the centre of the most intense Russian ground offensives in 2025.

 Stay tuned with